-The course will examine the contemporary principles, techniques and research findings in hospitality leadership and organizational behaviour that are driving high performance and continuous improvement in hospitality.
-Leaders need to have a good understanding both of themselves and of those whom they will lead.
-Specific attention will be given to the analysis of the different elements that make a good leader such as personality traits, behaviours, and skills, as well as motivational factors in a global context.
-The primary goal of this course is to prepare students for advanced leadership roles in modern hospitality organization.
-Students will be encouraged to reflect upon their own communication skills and leadership potential.
+The course will examine the contemporary principles, techniques and findings that are driving high performance and continuous improvement in hospitality.
+The students will analyze what makes a good leader, such as personality traits, behaviours and skills, all within a global context.
+This course will prepare students for advanced leadership roles in modern hospitality organizations, while encouraging them to reflect upon their own communication skills and leadership potential.

-This hospitality finance course will introduce and develop the major analytical skills hospitality managers and business operators require in terms of facilitating effective financial planning, control and decision making in a hospitality accounting context.
-Consequently, this course integrates the major elements of financial and management accounting pertaining to a hotel/restaurant environment.
+Those studying this course will acquire the major analytical skills needed to be successful hospitality manager and business operator.
+These include facilitating effective financial planning and decision-making in a hospitality accounting context.
+The course takes the major elements of financial and management accounting and relates them to the hotel/restaurant industry.

-The students will be introduced to identifying and prioritizing strategic challenges in the global hospitality environment.
-Tools for assessing cause and effect relationships, evaluating business impacts and setting priorities.
-This course provides an overview of the current strategic orientations of hospitality firms, and of the consequences of major trends on the future of the industry.
+The course will prepare students to identify strategic challenges in the global hospitality industry.
+They will be given the tools needed to successfully evaluate business environments and make rational strategic decisions.
+This course provides an overview of the current strategic orientations of hospitality firms, and the consequences of major trends on the industry’s future.

-This course offers a thorough grounding in Services Marketing with a particular focus on hotels.
+This course offers a thorough grounding in services marketing, with a particular focus on hotels.
 It addresses the various opportunities service-oriented hospitality companies should adopt in their approach to digital marketing planning.
-They will gain an understanding of the major differences between service and product marketing, the course examines the impact of the digital age in shaping current strategy.
-The students will also be prepared to deal with the disruptive digital environment and practice to research current trends to identify opportunities and design sound business practices for online customers.
+They will gain an understanding of the major differences between service and product marketing, and examine the impact of the digital age on shaping current strategies.
+They will be prepared to deal with the disruptive digital environment, as well as researching current trends to identify opportunities and design sound business practices for online customers.

-The course aims to develop an understanding of the process of entrepreneurship and the business environment in which the process takes place.
-Building on a number of previously and simultaneously taught units, this course will provide students with the foundations for acquiring knowledge and skills to enable them to make a planned decision to proceed and develop their own ventures.
-Through business modelling, value enhancing decision will enable students to be more entrepreneurial within existing organizations and perform well when studying alternative or leading a project.
+This course aims to develop an understanding of the process of entrepreneurship and the business environment in which this process takes place.
+Building on a number of previously and simultaneously taught units, they will gain the skills and knowledge needed to develop their own projects.
+This course will enable them to be more entrepreneurial within existing organizations and when leading their own ventures.

-Talent Management is becoming more critical in todays globalized and fast changing business environment.
-Also, the new generations have shown that there are different needs and requirements in terms of job challenges, opportunities, retention and motivation in general.
-This course will highlight the importance of a talent management development program within an organization, best practices of talent identification and attraction, tailored training programs and different motivation practices.
+Talent Management is becoming increasingly critical in today’s globalized and fast-changing business environment.
+Modern consumers have different needs and requirements in terms of job challenges, opportunities, retention and motivation.
+This course will highlight the importance of talent management programs within organizations, as well as talent identification, tailored training programs and different motivation practices.

 Events management is a Project Management led course integrating the disciplines of Food and Beverage operations management, financial management, human resources management, marketing and logistics.
 Students will be assessed before, during and after the event on their planning, managing and evaluation of a live event presented during the semester to a range of internal and external customers.